Why is Vanilla so Expensive?

 Such reasons contribute to vanilla’s high cost and companies therefore started to lean towards cheaper alternatives that obtained the taste artificially.
 In the 19th century, cheap replications wove their way into the confectionary market and appeared in cakes and biscuits manufactured by the likes of Nestle and Cadbury’s.
 The word ‘vanilla’ became synonymous with basic and boring.

-However, over recent years UK companies have bowed to consumer pressure to support the sustainability of farming.
+Over recent years UK companies have bowed to consumer pressure to support the sustainability of farming.
 Traceability is increasingly important, and the cooperative disallows exploitation of farmers.
 Therefore, manufacturers began to look towards vanilla pods to demonstrate their support of ethically produced natural products.

 Furthermore, advertising campaigns contributed to a surge in popularity.
 20 years ago, Haagen-Dazs depicted its vanilla ice cream as a luxurious, special treat indulged by the rich elite.
 The diagram on their packaging drew attention to the high-end quality of the vanilla pod.